 Submission Process and Notification

 A notification from the MEMIC Safety Research Center will be sent to the email address of the primary contact listed on the submission form once it has been received and submitted into the review process.
-Notifications will be sent to all primary contacts once the grant award winners have been selected.
+Notifications will be sent to all primary contacts once the grant award winner has been selected.

 Please submit a request for more information using the MEMIC General Inquiry Online form and ask to be contacted by a member of the MEMIC Safety Research Team.Contact Us